weburnit/php-oop/README.md

 1. Create ContributionsController under namespace Test/InterviewBundle/Controller

-1. Add a getContributions method to your ContributionsController
+1. Add a contributionsAction method to your ContributionsController
   * for route /contributions
-  * Make a use of your BiosService
+  * make a use of your BiosService
-  * Avoid logic under controller
+  * avoid logic under controller
+  * method should list all contributions
   * with a proper json return `["contrib", ...]`

-1. Add a getBiosByContribution method to your ContributionsController
+1. Add a biosByContributionAction method to your ContributionsController
   * for route /contributions/{contributionName}
-  * Make a use of your BiosService
+  * make a use of your BiosService
-  * Avoid logic under controller
+  * avoid logic under controller
+  * method should list all bios documents with provided contribution
   * with a proper json return `[{...}]`

 1. make a unit test for the controller